vtex/show-time/README.md

 ------------------timer commands------------------

-Arrows - Increase/Decrease time and change selection from seconds to minutes
+Arrows OR wasd - Increase/Decrease time and change selection from seconds to minutes

 Space / Enter - Start count!